TaskMetadata/KSP-console-to-PC-save-converter/README.md

 2. **Running the downloader:** You should have Git and UV installed by this point. ***Make sure to close the powershell window after installing them; they won't work until powershell is restarted.*** You should also download the whole repo, as we'll be using all of the files contained here - by clicking the green 'code' button and downloading as a ZIP. extract it to a location of your choice; preferably somewhere not too deep in directories, because Windows has a 256 character limit when inputting paths for some of the python programs, and it can cause problems.
 Open powershell and type in, then enter, `cd [path of Downloader (modified spark downloader)]` - without the square brackets, and the path will need quotation marks on the start and end if the way you copied it in didn't automatically insert them.
 Next, type and enter `uv run xbox-savegame-cli`.
 That should trigger the program to run; once its ready, it should prompt you with a link to copy and paste into a browser.
 The way this downloader works, it acts as a standard linked application that requests, through the official Microsoft login portal, to read basic profile data.
 It will prompt you to login if you aren't already[^1] and then that sends the token off onto another URL; which doesn't actually work.
 This is what needs to be pasted back into the program, because it is able to use that broken link to read savedata associated with your profile.
 It should then accept the link, and eventually tell you that "savefiles have been downloaded to ...".
 Note that it will download a regular folder copy of them, and a ZIP copy of them - this ZIP copy can be extracted and used as a backup if something goes wrong.

 3. **Converting the savefiles to the PC version:** You should have Python and dissect.cstruct installed by this point.
 At the moment, your savefiles can be found within "Downloader (modified spark downloader)/downloads/cli_user_[number]/SaveData/" - however, they are currently in a raw, compressed-folder format and not readable (I call these pseudo-folder-files in my [more-info section below](#more-infobackstory).
-At this point, you can compare the size of these downloaded pseudo-folder-files as a whole, to the reported savedata size on Xbox; it should be roughly the same size. "extractor.py" will extract and convert those pseudo-folder-files to a PC-readable format: to run it, type and enter into powershell or command prompt: `python [path of extractor.py] [path of the input folder] [path of the output folder]` again, wihout square brackets, and with quotation marks if not automatically inserted, and - you will need to make a new folder (output folder) somewhere on your device, into which the extractor will convert the files.
+At this point, you can compare the size of these downloaded pseudo-folder-files as a whole[^3], to the reported savedata size on Xbox[^4]; it should be roughly the same size. "extractor.py" will extract and convert those pseudo-folder-files to a PC-readable format: to run it, type and enter into powershell or command prompt: `python [path of extractor.py] [path of the input folder] [path of the output folder]` again, wihout square brackets, and with quotation marks if not automatically inserted, and - you will need to make a new folder (output folder) somewhere on your device, into which the extractor will convert the files.
 The end result of this should be a bunch of folders with gibberish names - these are the standard PC KSP savegame folders that are usually found in "[drive]:\Program Files (x86)\Steam\steamapps\common\Kerbal Space Program\saves\"

 4. **Final repairing:** The remaining .py programs can be run in any order, but I generally recommend running the savegame-folder-renamer first.
 Unlike the extractor, these programs don't need output folders; they run in-place, replacing what is already there. for these, the command is `python [path of the .py program] [path of the input folder]` with the input folder being the folder that contains the savegame folders.
 After all 4 applications have been run, you are done - you may put all the savegame folders into the usual directory outlined in the above step.